 CS 681 - Professional Practicum in Computer Science

 Special projects under staff supervision on professional practicum in computer science, with near-term economic benefit.
 Repeatable to a maximum of 3 credit hours.
-Prerequisite: graduate CS or CIS student in good standing; consent of department chair and graduate program director.
+Prerequisites: graduate CS or CIS student in good standing; consent of department chair and graduate program director.

 CS 690 - Advanced Topics in Software Engineering

 Special software engineering research and development projects under staff supervision.
 Emphasis on a specific topic and emerging technologies in the software engineering area.
-Prerequisite: CS 590 or CS 591 or equivalent; or consent of instructor.
+Prerequisites: CS 590 or CS 591 or equivalent; or consent of instructor.